metomi/rose/sphinx/tutorial/cylc/scheduling/integer-cycling.rst

 Note that the ``purchase_ingredients`` task has no arrows pointing at it meaning that it has no dependencies.
 Consequently the ``purchase_ingredients`` tasks will all run straight away.
-This could cause our bakery to run into cash-flow problems as they are purchasing ingredients well in advance of using them.
+This could cause our bakery to run into cash-flow problems as they would be purchasing ingredients well in advance of using them.

-To solve this the bakery wants to purchase ingredients two batches ahead to make sure that they never run out.
-This can be achieved by adding the following
+To solve this, but still make sure that they never run out of ingredients, the bakery wants to purchase ingredients two batches ahead.
-dependency:
+This can be achieved by adding the following dependency:

 .. code-block:: diff